Skip to content

 Late 20th century (1980s)

-The American Payroll Association was established in 1982 to provide education, representation, and support to federal, state, and local level payroll providers across the country.
-The introduction of electronic Social Security payroll deductions in 1992 also made automated payroll systems a necessity to manage money behind the scenes for employers.
+The 1980s brought proper payroll automation to address the miscalculations, delays, and compliance issues that plagued manual processing.
+The rise of computers - and the first computer science degree at Purdue University - drove the development of digital payroll systems.
+The American Payroll Association was established in 1982 to provide education, representation, and support to federal, state, and local level payroll providers.
+The introduction of electronic Social Security payroll deductions in 1992 made automated payroll a necessity for employers.

 Present day